DevThatCodes/todo-rs/README.md

 ex `./todo-rs [FILENAME] [THING-TO-REMOVE]` where `[FILENAME]` is equal to the path of the todo-list file, and `[THING-TO-REMOVE]` is equal to the name of the thing you want to remove from the list.
 ![2024-10-21-17-03-58](https://github.com/user-attachments/assets/42340b41-9b40-48c5-a78c-5f3a4b1abb24)

-# If you want to have the command accessible
+# If you want to have the command accessible from anywhere
 put the directory that you have todo-rs in your system's PATH variable

 # Troubleshooting